-We encourage health plans to use the recent Healthcare Effectiveness Data and Information Set (HEDIS) measures introduced in 2015 for antipsychotic use in children and adolescents.
+We encourage health plans to use the recent Healthcare Effectiveness Data and Information Set (HEDIS) measures introduced in 2015 for population-level measurement of antipsychotic use in children and adolescents.
 These measures include:44

 Metabolic monitoring for children and adolescents on antipsychotics: percentage of children and adolescents 1 to 17 years of age who had two or more antipsychotic prescriptions and had metabolic testing.